gevuong/aA-Games/ruby.md

+- Ruby is pass-by-value.

+    ```
+    def foo(bar)
+        bar = 'reference'
+    end

+    baz = 'value'
+    foo(baz)

+    puts "Ruby is pass-by-#{baz}"
+    ```

 - What is the object-oriented way to get wealthy?
 Inheritance!
+    - There are two major ways in which super is called.
+If super is called without any arguments, the arguments passed to the method will be implicitly passed on to the parent class's implementation.

 - Polymorphism
     - Poly in Greek means "many", morph means "form" or "shape".
 In programming, it refers to the ability of using a single method in many ways depending on data input, or for many objects or other data types.